Reverse Proxy configuration using NGINX

 unlink /etc/nginx/sites-enabled/default

-Certbot will generate certificate in fullchain.pem and privkey.pem in the following path:
+Certbot will generate certificate in fullchain.pem and privkey.pem in the following paths:

 Create a new configuration file for the Core service: